zbb272/node-global-lab-dc-web-career-021819/README.md

 ## Introduction

 Scoping is about defining and accessing variables/objects/functions.
-Here's a small example which can illustrate how dangerous it can be to not understand scope: our program uses anvariable named `list` and module A uses a variable named `list`.
+Here's a small example which can illustrate how dangerous it can be to not understand scope: our program uses a variable named `list` and module A uses a variable named `list`.
 When we import module A, the original `list` of the program is lost!

 Understanding global and scoping will give you a good foundation for future development.